-We also covered Tibet in a separate trip from Kyrgyzstan border to Nepal border.
+We also covered Tibet in a separate trip from the Kyrgyzstan border to Nepal border.
 (CLICK HERE)

-TOURIST HIGHLIGHTS Ever since the world discovered China through the writings of adventurer Marco Polo more than 700 years ago, we’ve come to regard this large Asian country as the embodiment of all that is mysterious and exotic. the contrast between China’s ancient customs and the new ultra-modern state that is developing is amazing.
+Ever since the world discovered China through the writings of adventurer Marco Polo more than 700 years ago, we’ve come to regard this large Asian country as the embodiment of all that is mysterious and exotic.
+The contrast between China’s ancient customs and the new ultra-modern state that is developing is amazing.

-The forbidden City and the imperial Palace is China’s largest and most important building, is many superb palaces in one.
-It was built between 1406 and 1420 as the residence of 24 Ming and Qing Emperors, whose presence forbade the entry of anyone other than the imperial family and their courtesans.
+The forbidden City and the imperial Palace, China’s largest and most important building, is many superb palaces in one.
+It was built as the residence of 24 Ming and Qing Emperors, whose presence forbade the entry of anyone other than the imperial family and their courtesans.
 It is protected by 10-meter-high walls.
-Not far away is Tiananmen Square and the Temple of heaven.
-On the outskirts from Beijing is the Summer Palace more than 700 acres of beautiful parkland and is one of China’s most visited attractions.
-While the palace itself was built in 1153, its large lake was added in the 14th century to enhance the gardens
+Not far away is Tiananmen Square and the Temple of Heaven.
+On the outskirts of Beijing is the Summer Palace, more than 700 acres of beautiful parkland, and is one of China’s most visited attractions.
+While the palace itself was built in 1153, its large lake was added in the 14th century to enhance the gardens.

 Located in the northeast of China.
 It is situated on the west bank of the Li River and borders Hunan to the north.
-It boasts some of China’s most beautiful countryside and is famous for the Li River, which meander through the town and surrounding karst mountains.
+It boasts some of China’s most beautiful countryside and is famous for the Li River, which meanders through the town and surrounding Karst mountains.

-Chengdu, the capital of China’s southwest Sichuan Province.
+Chengdu is the capital of China’s southwest Sichuan Province.
 Located in the west of Sichuan Basin and in the centre of Chengdu Plain, the city has a population of over 11 million.
-No visit to China would be complete without at least one panda experience. at the excellent Research Base of Giant Panda Breeding in Chengdu, located in the province of Sichuan.
+No visit to China would be complete without at least a panda experience, at the excellent Research Base of Giant Panda Breeding in Chengdu, located in the province of Sichuan.
 Here, you’ll have the chance to watch as many as 80 pandas go about their daily routines, from foraging to playing in the facility’s large park-like setting.
 Just outside Chengdu is the spectacular 71-meter-tall Leshan Giant Buddha.
-And it certainly makes sense as you stand at its feet as the colossal statue towers high above you

 THE YANGTZE RIVER & THE TREE GORGES

 Known in China as Chang Jiang (“Long River”), the mighty Yangtze River extends more than 6,000 kilometres, making it the longest and most important river in China and the third longest in the world after the Amazon and the Nile.
-While its immense length ensures the river can be visited at numerous points in China, by far the most popular for tourists is the beautiful Three Gorges part between Fengjie and Yichang. (a 200-kilometer stretch). one of the tributaries of Yangtze River, Shennong Stream is an important attraction that renowned for its special virtues of serenity, uniqueness, primitiveness and wilderness.
-With a total length of about 60 km Other outstanding parts are the Qutang Gorge, Wu Gorge and Xiling Gorge.
-Qutang Gorge or Kui Gorge, though is the shortest one (8km), is considered as the most magnificent and awesome gorge among the three gorges with its steep cliffs stick into the water straightforward.
+While its immense length ensures the river can be visited at numerous points in China, by far the most popular for tourists is the beautiful Three Gorges part between Fengjie and Yichang. (a 200-kilometer stretch).
+One of the tributaries of the Yangtze River, Shennong Stream is an important attraction that is renowned for its special virtues of serenity, uniqueness, primitiveness and wilderness, with a total length of about 60 km.
+Other outstanding parts are the Qutang Gorge, Wu Gorge and Xiling Gorge.
+Qutang Gorge or Kui Gorge, though the shortest one (8km), is considered as the most magnificent and awesome gorge among the three gorges with its steep cliffs sticking straight into the water.
 Wu Gorge is known for its zigzag’s turnings, deep valleys and forest covered mountains.
-Xiling Gorge is the longest gorge among them that full of shoals and rapid currents.
+Xiling Gorge is the longest gorge among them, full of shoals and rapid currents.

-SHANGHAI More than 25 million people call Shanghai home.
+More than 25 million people call Shanghai home.
 Famous for its European feel, a fact owed to the district’s past as the location of the city’s International Settlement, the Bund is popular for its 52 preserved English- and French-influenced buildings, many now restaurants, cafés, stores, and art galleries.
-A must visit is the Bund and for the best views of the Bund, visit the 468-meter-high Oriental Pearl Tower on the Huangpu Jiang River.
+Visit the 468-meter-high Oriental Pearl Tower on the Huangpu Jiang River.